TheSustainabilityConsortium/CommodityMap-Help/Viewing your CommodityMap analysis.md

 *Filter (top):*

-&nbsp;&nbsp;&nbsp;&nbsp;Filter results on certain commodities, countries, themes, or resource types.You can also download csv file of the results for further analysis in Excel.
+&nbsp;&nbsp;&nbsp;&nbsp;Filter results on certain commodities, countries, themes, or resource types.
+You can also download csv file of the results for further analysis in Excel.

 *Resources (bottom):*